HPV Types and Signs You Should Never Ignore

-2. High-Risk HPV types: These are notorious for their association with various cancers, including cervical, anal, and oropharyngeal cancer.
-They can also lead to precancerous changes in the affected tissues.
-In fact, high-risk HPV types are detected in 99% of cervical precancers.
+2. High-Risk HPV types: These are associated with various cancers, including cervical, vulvar, vaginal and anal cancer.
+They can also lead to precancerous changes in the affected tissues

 HPV often goes unnoticed because many people infected with the virus show no symptoms at all.
-This is particularly true for low-risk HPV types.
-However, when HPV symptoms do occur, they can vary depending on the type of HPV and the part of the body affected.
+However, when HPV signs do show themselves, they can vary depending on the type of HPV and the part of the body affected.